 How do MACOs fit into Argo?

-In Argo, not every ship should be carrying MACOs.
-And the few that do carry them, should not carry many of them, unless they are dedicated troop-transports.
-Additionally, the MACOs do not command or operate the ships they travel on.
+In Argo, MACO Teams are based on Deep Space 13.
+When assigned to a mission, they either make use of starbase small craft, or are transported by fleet starships.
+MACOs do not command or operate the ships they travel on.
 The ships must have Starfleet crews that are capable of running the ship when the MACOs are not onboard.
-To that end...

 Note: Yes, we are aware that the MACO costume is often used to signify a character that is currently OOC.
 We are also aware that occasionally, these OOC MACOs will be interacted with or referred to as if they are actually MACOs standing guard wherever they happen to be.
 And finally, yes, we are aware that this would seem to contradict everything that we just outlined in this post.
 In this case, a little suspension of disbelief is called for, in the name of convenience and practicality.
 Please understand that if you attempt to use Lurker-MACOs as a justification for disregarding the information provided in this post, I will personally beat you to death with a rusty spoon.
 Twice.